'Rusiano' revolution: How Moscow does coffee

 This new-found appetite for a beverage associated with the West has sometimes left a bitter taste.

-In November 2016, Russian Prime Minister Dmitry Medvedev declared the Americano -- a shot of espresso topped with hot water -- unpatriotic, "not politically correct," and in need of rebranding.
+In November 2016, Russian Prime Minister Dmitry Medvedev wryly declared the Americano -- a shot of espresso topped with hot water -- unpatriotic, "not politically correct," and in need of rebranding.

 Hence, the "Rusiano" was born.